Why does Coinmerce requires a copy of my ID, passport or drivers license at level 2?

 What is the difference between a deposit and withdrawal?

-Through a withdrawal you can send coins from your Coinmerce wallet to an external wallet, with a deposit you will receive an address where you can send coins to your Coinmerce wallet.
-Warning; each coin has an unique address
+Through a withdrawal you can send cryptocurrencies from your Coinmerce wallet to an external wallet, with a deposit you will receive an address where you can send cryptocurrencies to your Coinmerce wallet.
+Warning; each cryptocurrency has an unique address

 Do I receive airdrops at Coinmerce?